 This racket is manufactured by Champion sports is admired for its sturdy nature and wonderful value for money for the features it offers.

 The double steel shaft ensures great rigidity and strength and twist resistance.
-But the use of double shaft has increased the weight of the racket substantially.
+But the use of a double shaft has increased the weight of the racket substantially.
 It has a tangential intersection of the dual shafts with the frame rather than a traditional T-joint which is prone to get broken.

 This racket is tightly stringed with a heavy duty nylon string at 18-29 lbs. tension.
 Though it’s not as stiff as other string cores, it’s still good for beginners and intermediate players.
 It also has better ergonomics with a dimpled hand grip of standard G4 size.
 The dimpled grip offers utmost comfort and stays intact in your palm.